 C (Capsid) protein is a relatively small (11 kDa), basic, and highly positively charged protein with low sequence homology between different flaviviruses.
-Within the ORF
+Within the ORF that encodes the single polyprotein precursor of all structural and non-structural proteins, protein C is located at the amino-terminal end and is thus synthesized first during translation.
+The protein interacts with viral RNA

-- B. M-protein rainbow-colored from N-terminus in blue to C-terminus in red with electron density map shown as semi-transparent surface.
+- A. Superposition of cryo-EM (colored) and X-ray (gray) E-protein structures.
+Domain I is colored in red, domain II in yellow, domain III in violet, and domain IV in blue. - B. M-protein rainbow-colored from N-terminus in blue to C-terminus in red with electron density map shown as semi-transparent surface.
 The M-protein consists of an extended N-terminal loop followed by perimembrane (h1) and two transmembrane helices (h2 and h3). - C. Heterotetramer of two E-proteins and two M-proteins.
 E-proteins are colored according to domains, and M-proteins are shown in orange.